locationtech/geomesa/geomesa-kafka/geomesa-kafka-datastore/README.md

 The call to `KafkaDataStoreHelper.createSchema` creates a copy of the `sft` with the required hint added.
 In this case the hint is the name of the Kafka topic.
 The `zkPath` parameter is uses to make the Kafka topic name unique to the `zkPath` used by the `KafkaDataStore` so that the same `SimpleFeatureType` can be used by multiple `KafkaDataStore`s where each data store has a different `zkPath`.
+Specifically, the resulting Kafka topic's name will be zkPath-sftName where the forward slashes in the `zkPath` are replaced by `-`.  e.g. creating a schema with a `zkPath` of /geomesa/ds/kafka with an `sft` called example_sft will create a Kafka topic called geomesa-ds-kafka-example_sft.

 The `createSchema` method will throw an exception if the given `SimpleFeatureType` does not contain the required hint, i.e., if it was not created by the `KafkaDataStoreHelper`.

 Now, you can create or update simple features: